Get insider access

 Phone Calls

 The Apple AirPods Pro (2nd generation) Truly Wireless are the next generation of the Apple AirPods Pro Truly Wireless.
 They look remarkably similar to their predecessor, but there have been some notable changes.
 The Gen 2 have an upgraded H2 chip, which the manufacturer advertises to improve their audio performance and lets you seamlessly pair them with other devices in your Apple ecosystem.
-Their carrying case also has its own U1 chip, allowing you to easily track it if you misplace the case.
-Their ANC has improved, and their sound profile has been tweaked, too.
+Their carrying case also has its own U1 chip, allowing you to easily track a misplaced case.
+Their ANC has improved greatly, and their sound profile has been tweaked, too.

 Our Verdict